 History and Social Studies

-AMERICAN AND OTHER REVOLUTIONS; 18th – 21st centuries; world geography; GEOGRAPHY AND CULTURE OF AFRICA.
+AMERICAN AND OTHER REVOLUTIONS; 18th – 21st centuries; world geography; geography of Asia

 Spanish or German.